 Preventing arrival of pathogens of known or suspected importance to conservation

 Globalisation of trade and international travel have led to unprecedented introductions of pathogens to regions where they had been absent (Kilpatrick 2011).
-Whilst it is impossible to forecast accurately which pathogens may cause major threats to biodiversity if introduced into regions where they are currently absent, basic principles of biosecurity such as quarantine can reduce such risks.
+While it is impossible to forecast accurately which pathogens may cause major threats to biodiversity if introduced into regions where they are currently absent, basic principles of biosecurity such as quarantine can reduce such risks.
 There are some cases where a pathogen is known to pose a serious threat, if it were to be introduced.

 As described earlier, the amphibian chytrid fungus Batrachochytrium dendrobatidis (Bd) has caused waves of extinction of frogs globally.
 Melanesia has an intact frog fauna with high levels of species richness and endemicity and, as yet, no evidence of Bd infection (Dahl et al. 2012, Bower et al. 2019, Alabai et al. 2020, Oliver et al. 2022).
 Specific protocols at points of entry and monitoring for Bd are therefore justified.
 A related chytrid fungus Batrachochytrium salamandrivorans has recently emerged to threaten newts and salamanders in Europe (Martel et al. 2013, Martel et al. 2014).
 It was likely introduced from Asia.
 Should it be introduced to North America, a global hotspot for urodele biodiversity, there is a risk of multiple extinctions.
 The pet trade is a major potential route of introduction and strict controls on import of newts and salamanders to North America is important (Grant et al. 2017).